 Karolinska University Hospital, Sweden.

-Since 2001 Professor Höybye has been Senior Consultant in Endocrinology in the Department of Endocrinology, Metabolism and Diabetology, Karolinska University Hospital, Stockholm, Sweden and since 2004 has been Head of the Pituitary Section in the department.
+Associate Professor Höybye is currently Senior Consultant in Endocrinology in the Department of Endocrinology, Metabolism and Diabetology, Karolinska University Hospital, Stockholm, Sweden and head of the Pituitary Section.
 Her primary clinical and research interests are within the field of pituitary and hypothalamic diseases, including Prader–Willi Syndrome.

 |Jens Otto Lunde Jørgensen